 Whether we realize it or not, most of us get distracted while we’re driving at least some of the time.
 Unfortunately, losing focus while driving is one of the top reasons auto accidents occur every year.
 To avoid expensive insurance claims, potential lawsuits, and other legal consequences, you need to avoid letting yourself get distracted while on the road.

-Here are 18 tips from a car accident lawyer on what you need to know about distracted driving.
+Here are 18 tips from Las Vegas car accident attorneys on what you need to know about distracted driving.

 What You Need to Know